Nakajima Ki-27: Operational history

-Japanese losses mounted but despite this they claimed 1,340 aircraft (six times the admitted Soviet losses and three times as many as Soviet aircraft admitted to being in the theatre).
+Japanese losses mounted but, despite this, they claimed 1,340 aircraft (six times the admitted Soviet losses and three times as many as Soviet aircraft admitted to being in the theatre).
 Japanese losses numbered 120 (including Ki-10s) while the Russians claimed 215 vs. a peak Japanese strength of 200 fighters.
-(Overclaiming remained commonplace through World War Two, despite gun cameras and expert intelligence assessments.)
-Top scoring pilot of the incident and top scoring IJAAF pilot on the Ki-27 and overall World War II IJAAF ace was Warrant Officer Hiromichi Shinohara, who claimed 58 Soviet planes (including an IJAAF record of 11 in one day) whilst flying Ki-27s, only to be shot down himself by a number of I-16s on 27 August 1939.
+(Overclaiming remained commonplace through World War II, despite gun cameras and expert intelligence assessments.)
+Top scoring pilot of the incident and top scoring IJAAS pilot on the Ki-27 and overall World War II IJAAS ace was Warrant Officer Hiromichi Shinohara, who claimed 58 Soviet planes (including an IJAAS record of 11 in one day) whilst flying Ki-27s, only to be shot down himself by a number of I-16s on 27 August 1939.

-The preference of Japanese fighter pilots for the Ki-27's high rate of turn caused the Army to focus excessively on manoeuvrability, a decision which later handicapped the development of faster and more heavily armed fighters.
-The Ki-27 served until the beginning of World War II in the Pacific, escorting bombers attacking Malaya, Singapore, Netherlands East Indies, Burma and the Philippines (where it initially fared poorly against the Brewster F2A Buffalo).
+The preference of Japanese fighter pilots for the Ki-27's high rate of turn caused the IJA to focus excessively on manoeuvrability, a decision which later handicapped the development of faster and more heavily armed fighters.